imamhussainazam/MERN-E-commerce-website/README.md

 ## client folder

-This is the back-end portion of the website.
+This is the front-end portion of the website.

-### Technologies, Packages and Frameworks: React, Redux, React-router, Material-UI, Styled-components NodeJs, Express, MongoDb, Mongoose, Nodemon, CryptoJs, Stripe, JWT
+### Technologies, Packages and Frameworks:
+React, Redux, React-router, Material-UI, Styled-components NodeJs, Express, MongoDb, Mongoose, Nodemon, CryptoJs, Stripe, JWT

-### .env files have not been uploaded to preserve the privacy of MongoDb url, Stripe keys and JWT token secret key
+.env files have not been uploaded to preserve the privacy of MongoDb url, Stripe keys and JWT token secret key